The structure of arbitrary Conze-Lesigne systems: Introduction

 This result can be compared with the previously mentioned result in \cite[Theorem 1.18]{shalom2}.
 On the one hand, Theorem \ref{main-thm} does not require the passage to some extension $\mathrm{Y}$ of $\mathrm{X}$; on the other hand, the conclusion is weaker as the system is described as an inverse limit of translational systems, rather than as a translational system.
 In view of Theorem \ref{hk-thm}, one could ask whether one could strengthen Theorem \ref{main-thm} further by requiring in (ii) that the $G_n$ are nilpotent Lie groups, and $\Lambda_n$ lattices, so that $\mathrm{X}$ would be the inverse limit of nilsystems.
 Unfortunately when $\Gamma$ is not finitely generated, there are counterexamples that show that this stronger version of Theorem \ref{main-thm} fails; see the example presented after \cite[Conjecture 2.14]{shalom1} (in the discussion of \cite[Theorem 4.3]{shalom1}).
 In Theorem \ref{main-thm} it is not required that the system $\mathrm{X}$ be separable, but it turns out it is quite easy to reduce to this case, and indeed this will be one of the first steps in the proof.
 The group $G_{n,2}$ in Theorem \ref{main-thm} can in fact be taken to be the commutator group $[G_n,G_n]$ if desired; see Remark \ref{kron-remark}.
 However, from the theory of filtered nilpotent groups (see e.g., \cite[Appendix B]{gtz}) it seems more natural to allow $G_{n,2}$ to be slightly larger than the commutator group (see Section \ref{first-ex} for one example of this).

-In Section \ref{examples-sec} we provide some examples of a Conze--Lesigne system associated to groups in even, odd, and zero characteristic that illustrate the conclusion of Theorem \ref{main-thm} despite not being obviously associated to any nilpotent structures.
-In the companion paper \cite{jt21-1} to this paper, we shall use Theorem \ref{main-thm} and a correspondence principle to establish an inverse theorem for the Gowers norm $U^3(G)$ associated to an arbitrary finite abelian group $G$.
+In Section \ref{examples-sec} we provide some examples of Conze--Lesigne systems associated to groups in even, odd, and zero characteristic that illustrate the conclusion of Theorem \ref{main-thm} despite not being obviously associated to any nilpotent structures.

 \begin{remark} It is tempting to speculate as to whether Theorem \ref{main-thm} can be extended to systems of order $k$ for $k>2$, by some induction on $k$.
 Here one runs into a significant technical obstacle even when $k=3$; whereas in the $k=2$ case, the system can be expressed (using Theorem \ref{cl-extend} below) as a group extension of a translational system (indeed a rotational system, in this case), the analogous arguments in the $k=3$ case (when combined with Theorem \ref{main-thm}) only allow one to describe systems of order $3$ as group extensions of \emph{inverse limits} of translational systems.
 When the group $\Gamma$ is finitely generated, one can use the connectedness of the structure groups to avoid this issue (cf. \cite[Lemma 10.4]{host2005nonconventional}), but in the infinitely generated case it is not clear to us whether such group extensions of inverse limits of translational systems can necessarily be expressed as inverse limits of translational systems, even if one possesses suitable higher-order analogues of the Conze--Lesigne equation.
 We hope to investigate these issues further in subsequent work. \end{remark}